Double Decreases: Left Right Center - 18 Methods

 Quick steps for SK2P

-Slip 1 stitch knitwise to the RH needle.
+Slip 1 stitch knitwise.
 Knit 2 stitches together.
-Use the tip of the LH needle to lift the slipped stitch and pass it over the stitch you just knitted.
+Use the tip of LH needle to lift the slipped stitch and pass it over the stitch you just knitted.

 Worked: Purlwise